 Upper South Island upgrade project

-Transpower is investigating possible electricity infrastructure investments for the upper South Island, to ensure a reliable power supply for the future as the region grows and more homes and businesses switch their energy use to electricity.
+Transpower is investigating possible electricity infrastructure investments for the upper South Island, north of Twizel, to ensure a reliable power supply for the future as the region grows and more homes and businesses switch their energy use to electricity.

 Electricity use across the upper South Island has been rising steadily, particularly during summer, when power is used for irrigation.
 With the growing shift toward a lower carbon, more electrified way of life and forecast electrification of South Canterbury primary processing, demand for electricity is expected to increase further.